-The Code logo must precisely follow the design shown in the brand guidelines on the Code website.
+The Code logo must precisely follow the design shown in the brand guidelines which are available to download in the Developer's section of the NHQB website.

 The logo must be prominently displayed at the minimum prescribed size in public areas, on the Developers website, in sales offices/outlets including those of appointed selling Agents and clearly printed in sales and marketing material.
-The Developer may provide the Code scheme documents in hard copy or electronic form.

 The Developer must make the Code available in a variety of formats (e.g., large print) and media and fulfil reasonable requests for an alternative format within ten calendar days of a Customer request.
-The NHQB will provide different versions of the Code.
+The NHQB provide versions of the Code in English, Welsh and Large Print on the website.
+If there are significant requests for additional languages, these will also be considered.